How to pump up the brachioradialis muscle. Treatment of pain in the brachioradialis muscle Pull-ups for the brachioradialis muscle

 • Using a screwdriver. ?

-What causes brachioradialis pain
+What causes pain in the brachioradialis muscle

 Treatment of pain in the brachioradialis muscle